AliGhorashiCMT/Topological-Prevalence/README.md

    way of storing the data in files appended by **`-dispersion.out`** and **`-symeigs.out`** extensions, so we include an extension of it that can just get the full log file output.
 8. **`Resolution_Sweep.jl`**: Analysis of the dependence of our statistics on MPB spatial resolution and the internal tolerance parameter in our code, atol.
 The resolution is sweeped up to
    256x256 and the tolerance parameter is sweeped from 1e-2 to 1e-1.
 The tables in the notebook are given for worst case scenarios, for plane groups p3 and p6.
+9. **`High Symmetry Points and Labels for Supplement.ipynb`**: Labeled high symmetry points in real space (Wyckoff positions) and reciprocal space (high symmetry k-vectors).
+Creates the figures for `Supplemental Figure S6` in the paper.

 ## Relevant CTL/SCM/Bash/SLURM files